What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 The table shows that in health officials' "best guess" scenario of a future without continued mitigation efforts, Florida, Maine, Puerto Rico, West Virginia and Vermont would fare the worst in terms of deaths per capita.
 Florida — which on Friday permitted some beaches to reopen if visitors don't get too close to one another — would see more than 23,000 deaths.

-"We have at this moment the finger on the spring," Gutierrez says.
+"We have at this moment the finger on the spring," Gutiérrez says.
 "If we remove the finger, the spring jumps.
 So we will see a lot of cases."

 The number of deaths from the other four scenarios range from roughly 94,000 to 1.8 million.